Epic 4 Days in Madeira Itinerary [2025]

 Be sure to check the latest bus timetable as the schedules can change with the seasons, and plan to arrive early to avoid the midday heat.

-Lido Promenade
+2. Lido Promenade

-Unwind by treating yourself to dinner with a view at seafront cafes and restaurants.
-Take into consideration that prices will be higher here.
+Unwind by treating yourself to dinner with a view at seafront cafes and restaurants.Β Take into consideration that prices will be higher here.Β

-Other things to do on Lido Promenade:
+Other Things to Do on Lido Pomenade:

 • Lido Pool Complex: Saltwater pools above the Atlantic Ocean